alexcasalboni/aws-lambda-power-tuning/README.md

 Once the state machine and all the Lambda Functions have been deployed, you will need to execute the state machine and provide an input object.

-You will find the state machine [here](https://console.aws.amazon.com/states/).
-Enter the state machine and click "New execution".
-Here you can provide the execution input, that should look like this:
+You will find the new state machine [here](https://console.aws.amazon.com/states/).
+Enter the state machine named **LambdaPowerStateMachine** and click "**New execution**".
+Here you can provide the execution input, which should look like this (see section below for the full documentation):

 ```
 {